atedstone/gnssice/README.md

 #### Level-0 data

 The RINEX files constitute Level-0 data for archival.
-Compress these files to CompactRINEX using RNXCRZ.
+Compress these files to CompactRINEX using RNXCRZ, and then gzip them to compress further.

 ### Concatenate the TRACK files